radmanplays/Grindcraftle/docs/advanced.md

 ### The player object

 Everything in your game is saved in the `player` object.
-You have to know how it looks and how to get the values you need to fully be able to make your game as advanced as you want to:
+You have to know how it looks and how to get the values you need to be able to make your game as advanced as possible!

 ```
 player = {